g-mirchev/Contact-List-MEAN/README.md

 ## Prerequisites

-To run this project on local server you will need a MongoDB account as well as [npm](https://docs.npmjs.com/) and [AngularCLI] (https://angular.io/cli) installed on your machine.
+To run this project on local server you will need a MongoDB account as well as [npm](https://docs.npmjs.com/) and [Angular CLI](https://angular.io/cli) installed on your machine.

 ## Development server

-In the root directory create .env file and set the following properties:
+In the root directory create `.env` file and set the following properties:

 ```
 MONGODB_URI=<Link to your MongoDB database>